If you’re reading this, you’re probably curious about Uber statistics.

 Earnings also vary by state/location.
-Each driver is given a rate card for what to expect in their area as far as base rate, per mile and per minute earnings.
-Any tip received within the app or in person is 100% the driver’s to keep.
+Each driver is given a rate card for what to expect in their area as far as the base rate, per mile, and per minute earnings.
+Any tip received within the app or in-person is 100% the driver’s to keep.

 How many active Uber users (riders) are there?

-As of the end of Quarter 1 2020, there were 103 million active Uber users worldwide.
+As of 2022, there are 93 million active Uber users worldwide.
 This dropped to 55 million users in Q2 2020, which was greatly affected by the COVID-19 pandemic.

 25% of Americans use Uber at least once a month or more (Source: Statista)